rpicatoste/carnd-term1-project5-vehicle-detection-and-current/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code related to the HOG features extraction is in the module called `classifier.py`.
-If this module is run on its own, it will train the classifier with the parameters given in the module `parameters.py`, where all the configurable parameters for this project are stored.
+To train the classifier with the parameters chosen, the module `parameters.py`, where all the configurable parameters for this project are stored, must be run.
+These module have been done to ease testing different configurations and see quickly the effect.

-Also, when the module classifier is run, it will show the HOG feature extraction using the parameters selected.
-In this way is very easy to try different values and appreciate quickly if they give a good impression about if the hog features seem to point out a difference between cars and not cars, and if it will be too much information or just enough.
+When a set of parameters is run, the resulting HOG feature extraction is shown.
+In this way is very easy to try different values and appreciate if they give a good impression about if the hog features will emphasize differences between cars and not cars, and if it will be too much information or just enough.

-Below an example for a car and a not car are shown with the parameters selected.
+Below an example for a car and a not-car are shown with the parameters selected.
 The original image and the 3 hog channel features are shown.

 ![alt text](./output_images/hog_example_car.png)
 ![alt text](./output_images/hog_example_notcar.png)